dmichailidis13/euroleagueplays/README.md

-# euroleagueplays
+# euroleagueplays_paobc
-In this repository we aim to do exploratory data analysis on a Euroleague Basketball dataset.
+In this repository we aim to do exploratory data analysis on the statistics of the players of Panathinaikos BC 2019/2020.